I offer an integrated, tailored approach to achieving vibrant health that combines health science and ancient global healing traditions.

 - Usui-form Reiki training.

-- A year-long intensive meditation program including 700+ hours in meditation.
+- A year-long intensive meditation program including 700+ hours of meditation.

 - Bachelor’s degree in Psychology from Pacific Lutheran University and a Master’s degree in public policy from Duke University.